status-im/swarms/ideas/095-les-improvement/README.md

 - [ ] New Ultra Light Client mode is added to LES
 - [ ] Integrate ULC with `status-go`
 - [ ] Collect metrics (CPU, mem, disk, network I/O) when starting with a branch new install and after 1h of inactivity
+- [ ] Keep battery and network consumption at least as low as today with Infura

 ### Iteration 1